<BGSOUND SRC="http://www.allanfurtado.com/Wavefiles/WhowillanswerEAmes.wav">

 Who Will Answer - Ed Ames - 1968

-The Formation Of The 154th Transportation Company
+The Reactivation And Formation Of The 154th Transportation Company

 Below are a few more photos Bernie sent me.
-Up until now we didn’t know exactly when and where they were taken, but thanks to Larry Sheffey we now do.
-Larry was also one of the original 154th members who knew Jim.
-They were in the same platoon, and shipped out together to Okinawa and then to Vietnam.
-Thanks for the info Larry.
+Up until now we didn't know exactly when and where they were taken, but thanks to Larry Sheffey we now do.
+Larry was also one of the original 154th members who knew

 August - September 1966

-Jim, Waiting To Be Shipped Out At Fort Meade, MD Our Barracks At Fort Meade
+Our Barracks At Fort Meade

 Jim And Some Of The Guys At Fort Meade - Photo is a little blurry but you still may be able to recognize someone.